 You will need at least a Grade 4 (grade C or equivalent) in GCSE Mathematics and English (Language) for secondary training.
 You will also need at least a C grade (or equivalent) in GCSE Science for Primary Training.

-Equivalency testing is available if you do not hold these qualifications, but please contact us before applying if this applies to you.
+Equivalency testing is available if you do not hold these qualifications.
+Further details on this and how to gain equivalency can be found here:

 You should be a graduate (or about to graduate this year), preferably with a 1st, upper 2ndor lower 2nd class degree in a subject relevant to the one that you wish to teach.